Chris Thile: 2006–present: Punch Brothers and Edgar Meyer project

 Punch Brothers released its first album, "Punch", February 26, 2008, on Nonesuch Records.
 The album featured Thile's suite "The Blind Leaving the Blind", as well as other original songs.

 To promote "Punch", Thile and Punch Brothers planned a year-long tour in 2008, as well as a February 29 appearance on The Tonight Show with Jay Leno.
 In late 2008, Paul Kowert replaced Garrison on bass.
 Punch Brothers released Antifogmatic on February 15, 2010, and continued to tour.
 On November 5, 2010, the band performed "Rye Whiskey" on the Late Show with David Letterman with Steve Martin guesting on banjo.

 Punch Brothers released their third album, Who's Feeling Young Now?, in early 2012.

-In November 2014, Punch Brothers released a single entitled "I Blew It Off", from their then-untitled fourth album.
+In November 2014, Punch Brothers released a single titled "I Blew It Off", from their then-untitled fourth album.
 In December 2014, the band announced the scheduled release of an upcoming album and simultaneous release of another new single, "Julep".

 In August 2008, Thile and bassist Edgar Meyer announced the release date of the duo's planned debut album.
 The album was released on Thile's label Nonesuch Records on September 23, 2008.
-Commenting on the collaboration, Thile said "Edgar is one of the biggest influences on my musical life, and now I'm in a duo with him and writing songs with him.
+Commenting on the collaboration, Thile said: "Edgar is one of the biggest influences on my musical life, and now I'm in a duo with him and writing songs with him.
 This was my dream.
 I always wondered what it would be like to be playing music this hard."
 The duo toured in September and October 2008 to promote the album.

 In 2012, Thile won a MacArthur Fellowship.

-In 2014, Thile recorded a new collaborative album with Edgar Meyer entitled Bass & Mandolin and embarked on a tour with Meyer to support the album.
+In 2014, Thile recorded a new collaborative album with Edgar Meyer titled Bass & Mandolin and embarked on a tour with Meyer to support the album.

 Also in 2014, Thile reunited with Nickel Creek to release a new album called A Dotted Line in celebration of their 25th anniversary.
 The group also embarked on a national tour titled NC25.

 Punch Brothers released The Phosphorescent Blues, their fourth album, and The Wireless EP in 2015.
 They also released their fifth and sixth albums, All Ashore (album) and Hell on Church Street, in 2018 and 2022 respectively.